tdownie0/music-theor-ease/topics/Website/ch1.md

 see that the URL adds the `/` and the corresponding tab name you selected.
 This tells Next.js that you want the "page.tsx" located in the folder with the same name.
 In other routing systems you can name your routes explicitly, but Next.js does this to simplify development, and to not require manually setting up the routing infrastructure.
+This is related to a concept from frameworks referred to as convention over configuration.
+Other frameworks may prefer the opposite, configuration over convention, that allows you to have more control over the structure of a project you are working on.
+Using conventions can sometimes speed up development, as you do not need to build out as much of the setup manually.

-Now back to branches, if you visit the site's root page, [Main Page](https://github.com/Duncan06/music-theor-ease/blob/main/app/page.tsx), you will see the code for that particular page.
-Near the top left below the tab selections, you will see a dropdown with the word "main" inside (you can actually rename this, but it is named "main" by default).
+Now back to branches.
+If you visit the site's root page, [Main Page](https://github.com/Duncan06/music-theor-ease/blob/main/app/page.tsx), you will see the code for that particular page.
+Near the top left below the tab selections, you will see a dropdown selection with the word "main" inside (you can actually rename this, but it is named "main" by default).
 Next to it will be the file path for getting to the page, being "music-theor-ease/app/page.tsx".
-If you click on the dropdown you will see that a dropdown appears and is titled "Switch branches/tags".
+If you click on the dropdown you will see that the dropdown options appear and are titled "Switch branches/tags".
 Within this, you will see several branches listed, and we will be focusing on the ones with the prefix of "levels".
 If you go to the "levels/down_1" branch, you will see that the code slightly changes.
 If you look slightly above the code section, you can also see the name of the person who made the last commit along with their message,